SOLVE-IT-DF/solve-it-ontology/README.md

 # SOLVE-IT Ontology

-This is an experimental CASE/UCO extension to fascilitate output classes in SOLVE-IT techniques that are not currently mapped in other ontologies.
+This is an experimental CASE/UCO extension to facilitate output classes in SOLVE-IT techniques that are not currently mapped in other ontologies.